ASIC’s approach to enforcement

 - give an individual or entity an opportunity to be heard before making an administrative decision that directly and materially affects them.

-It is our policy to encourage and recognise cooperation.
+ASIC encourages and recognises cooperation.
 Cooperating with ASIC may benefit an individual or entity suspected of a contravention in many ways.
 For example, we may take into account early notification of a contravention, or cooperation during an investigation, when considering whether to pursue enforcement action or what enforcement action to pursue.

 When the CDPP is considering or conducting criminal proceedings, the CDPP takes into account cooperation offered or provided when making its prosecution decisions: see the Prosecution policy of the Commonwealth.